 A very dry yet important topic.

-NYC has some of the highest taxes in the US.
-And if you are moving to New York as a foreigner the tax system here might be very different from what you are used to.
+If you are moving to New York from a different country the tax system here might be very different from what you are used to.

 Figuring out how much to pay in taxes and filing your taxes prior to April each year is not straightforward.
 The worksheets and instructions on the IRS website may as well be written in a different language.

 If your taxes are relatively straightforward you may be comfortable using tax preparation software, such as TurboTax or H&R Block.

 They have free options and they have varying payment levels if you want to be able to ask a CPA questions and have them review your tax return.

 If your taxes are somewhat complicated by overseas property or other income, you may want to hire a CPA to file your taxes for you.

 If you are moving to New York as an expat, your employer may offer a tax preparation service for the first year as part of your relocation package.